- We advise you to exercise a high degree of caution in Nicaragua because of the risk of serious crime.

 - register your travel and contact details, so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it's reissued.

 Entry and exit

-In June 2006 Nicaragua, El Salvador, Honduras and Guatemala signed the Central American Border Control Agreement (CA-4).
-Under the agreement travellers may travel between signature countries without completing exit and entry formalities for periods up to 90 days.
-This period begins at the first point of entry of any of the CA-4 countries.
-Visitors who wish to extend their stay may apply for an extension, however, visitors who stay more than 90 days without permission may be fined and expelled from any of the four countries.
+Under the Central American Border Control Agreement (CA-4), foreigners may travel for up to 90 days between Nicaragua, Honduras, El Salvador and Guatemala without completing entry and exit formalities.
+This period begins at the first point of entry to any of these countries.
+This waiver is issued once per year and visitors can request an extension to their CA-4 visa prior to its expiry.
+Visitors who stay more than 90 days without permission could be fined and expelled from any of the four countries.
 Visitors expelled from one country may be refused entry to the others.

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Nicaragua for the most up to date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Embassy of Nicaragua for the most up to date information.